Updated: Apr 15

 Now, let’s just say that there are zero problems with your order, phone, address, traffic, computers or weather and we finally got that 6-year old that you thought could use a little practice placing an order at dinner rush on a busy, rainy Friday night off the phone.
 And we finally got to talk to an adult to finish the order.

-Upon delivery, we were able to successfully navigate around the dog that you thought would be cute to test to see if he was a good guard dog (because that’s what everybody does-right?) and after all, he wouldn’t hurt a fly anyway (a fact the driver should know because ESP is a pre-qualifier for the job)…just like we know that 4 beware of dog signs all over the yard are there just because – and you get pissed because we sit in the driveway beeping the horn because…that pesky unfamiliar phone number again!
+Upon delivery, we were able to successfully navigate around the dog that you thought would be cute to test to see if he was a good guard dog (because that’s what everybody does-right?) and after all, he wouldn’t hurt a fly anyway (a fact the driver should know because ESP is a prerequisite for the job)…just like we know that four beware-of-dog signs all over the yard are there just because.
+And you get pissed because we sit in the driveway beeping the horn because…that pesky unfamiliar phone number again!

 Let’s just say none of that happens and I make it to your door with no problem.